 For commercial settings, such as hotels, or just for those who open and close their draperies frequently, heavy duty single curtain rods should be considered.
 While Kirsch Architrac rods are one option, you can also choose decorative single traverse curtain rods.
 These rods are beautiful and functional, allowing your draperies to glide effortlessly across the track.
 This makes opening and closing draperies a breeze.
-Kirsch Estate decorative traverse rods are available in Designer Metals, Wood Trends, and Buckingham finishes along with matching finials and endcaps.
+Kirsch Estate decorative traverse rods are available in Designer Metals and Wood Trends finishes along with matching finials and endcaps.

 Have Single Curtain Rod Questions?

 Still having trouble understanding what parts and pieces you need?
 Want a professional’s opinion on what color/finish would best match?
 Contact our Help Center at 800-251-5009 or email@example.com.
 Our friendly support staff is here to help in any way we can.
 We can walk you through the process of shopping for single curtain rods and answer any other questions you have.
 Additionally, we are experts in converting a single curtain rod to a double, if you decide to do so in the future, as well as motorized curtain rods, custom curtain rods, and more.
 We look forward to assisting you.